Overview

 Cleveland Clinic Akron General

 Cleveland Clinic Akron General is a 532-registered-bed teaching and research medical center in downtown Akron.
 It also includes several ambulatory care and wellness centers, emergency departments, Lodi Hospital (a critical access hospital), and a rehabilitation center.
-We serve as a referral center in this area for higher-level care.
+We serve as a referral center in this area for higher-level care, as a level 1 trauma center.

 We are recognized regionally and within Ohio for its expertise and care.
 We offer a comprehensive list of medical and surgical services.
 Our residents are exposed to a wide variety of illnesses and pathology, thus making us an ideal center for learning clinical medicine and fertile grounds for research and scholarly activities.